57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 tags: ["iOS", "App", "App Clip", "app downloads"]
 thumb: "ArticleImage.png"
 thumb_h: "ArticleImage.png"
 intro: "Excited to use App Clips to help promote your app?
-In this article, a case study illustrates how App Clips can be used as a promotional tool to drive app downloads and engagement.
-The study introduces the key advantages of App Clips, discusses why it increases app downloads, and explains some technical development considerations and testing perspectives based on a recent 57Blocks project."
+In this article, a case study illustrates how App Clips can be used as a promotional tool to drive app downloads and engagement."
 ---

 Our client, Hobnob, created an app for event planning that allows users to manage everything from invitations to guest lists to ticket sales and share content before, during, and after the event.
 This event planning app has been in the AppStore for over five years and has over 90,000 reviews.
-Hobnob spent thousands on monthly advertising to drive engagement and conversion, but the app didn’t stand out and wasn’t downloaded often in the highly competitive AppStore.
+Hobnob spent thousands on monthly advertising to drive engagement and conversion, but the app didn't stand out and wasn't downloaded often in the highly competitive AppStore.

 This is a challenge we have seen many times.
-We have observed some key reasons why apps aren’t downloaded:
+We have observed some key reasons why apps aren't downloaded:

-- If users don’t quickly understand how an app will add value to their lives, they won’t download it.
+- If users don't quickly understand how an app will add value to their lives, they won't download it.
 - Increasingly complex app functionality requires a higher learning curve for users to perform simple tasks.
 Rather than spending time learning to use a new app, most will either not download it or continue to find new ways to use familiar apps.
 - The large file size of an app makes downloading time-consuming and takes up mobile phone storage space.
 - Moreover, a new app may not be trusted, potentially exposing personal privacy issues.